JO-OLADEJI/alx-low_level_programming/README.md

 - Print whether the random number stored in the `n` variable is positive, negative or zero.
 - Print the last digit of the random number stored in `n`.
 Check if the number is greater than 5, is 0 or less than 6.
 - Print the lettrs of the alphabets in lowercase using `putchar`.
+- Print alphabets in lowercase, then uppercase, followed by a new line using `putchar`.